Jake McCarthy Player Props: Diamondbacks vs. Red Sox

-Jake McCarthy is available when the Arizona Diamondbacks take on Chris Sale and the Boston Red Sox at Chase Field Friday at 9:40 PM ET.
+The Arizona Diamondbacks and Jake McCarthy, who went 0-for-2 last time out, battle Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.

-He is back in action for the first time since May 26, when he went 0-for-3 against the Royals.
+In his most recent game he had a hitless performance (0-for-2) against the Red Sox.

 Jake McCarthy Game Info & Props vs. the Red Sox